larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

 # Acknowledgments

-Robert Sparks and Brian Trammell provided input to this document.
+Robert Sparks, Brian Trammell and Stephen Farrell provided input to this document.

 Lars Eggert has received funding from the European Union's Horizon 2020 research and innovation program 2014-2018 under grant agreement No. 644866 ("SSICLOPS").